sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **Site Identity on Login Page**.
 Use the site icon and URL to replace the default WordPress logo with link to wordpress.org on the login page.
 * **Log In/Out Menu**.
 Enable log in, log out and dynamic log in/out menu item for addition to any menu.
 * **Last Login Column**.
 Log when users on the site last logged in and display the date and time in the users list table.
 [ASE Pro](https://www.wpase.com/rdme-to-web) makes the column sortable.
 * **Redirect After Login / Logout**.
 Set custom redirect URL for all or some user roles after login / logout.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to set separate redirect URL for each role.

 ### Custom Code